FineMedLM-o1: Enhancing Medical Knowledge Reasoning Ability of LLM from Supervised Fine-Tuning to Test-Time Training: Introduction

 \section{Introduction}

-Medical services are essential benefits that should be accessible to all individuals worldwide, as they contribute to social development and enhance people's overall satisfaction \citep{tian-etal-2024-chimed, zhang2024retfound}.
+Medical services are essential benefits that should be accessible to all individuals worldwide, as they contribute to social development and enhance people's overall satisfaction \citep{tian2024chimedgptchinesemedicallarge, zhang2024retfound, ji-etal-2025-robguard}.
 Recently, LLMs have made significant strides, with several closed-source general LLMs \citep{achiam2023gpt, deepseekai2024deepseekv3technicalreport} achieving impressive performance in medical applications.
 This progress has inspired the research community to explore the development of more advanced open-source medical LLMs.
-Despite these advancements, current open-source medical LLMs fall short in their ability to perform deep reasoning required to address complex medical problems.
-This limitation stems partly from suboptimal training strategies, but more critically, from the inadequacies of existing medical datasets \cite{allenzhu2024physicslanguagemodels31, allenzhu2024physicslanguagemodels33}.
-These datasets often lack robust logical structures and fail to include essential components such as chain-of-thought (CoT) data or o1-style long-form reasoning data, both of which are crucial for teaching models how to think critically and reason effectively \cite{allenzhu2024physicslanguagemodels32}.
-In addition, many intricate medical questions cannot be resolved with straightforward answers.
-Instead, they demand comprehensive reasoning to arrive at reliable conclusions, as illustrated in Figure~\ref{fig:example}.
+Despite these advancements, current medical LLMs still struggle to solve complex problems through deep reasoning.
+This limitation stems partly from suboptimal training strategies, but more critically, from the inadequacies of existing medical datasets \citep{allenzhu2024physicslanguagemodels31, allenzhu2024physicslanguagemodels33}.
+These datasets often lack robust logical structures and fail to include essential components such as chain-of-thought (CoT) data or o1-style long-form reasoning data, both of which are crucial for teaching models how to think critically and reason effectively \citep{allenzhu2024physicslanguagemodels32}.
+In addition, many complex medical problems cannot be resolved with direct answers alone.
+Instead, they require comprehensive reasoning to arrive at reliable conclusions.
+Figure~\ref{fig:example} presents a comparison of the two approaches to solving complex medical problems.
+As illustrated, responses generated through reasoning are typically clearer, more specific, and better suited to fully addressing the given problem.
 Without the capacity for thoughtful reasoning, current LLMs are prone to generating incorrect responses, increasing the risk of severe medical errors and potentially leading to critical consequences \citep{tian2024medical}.